-Application Sample type Input
+Application Sample Type Recommended Input

 WGS Complex gDNA (high quality) 50 ng - 1 μg

 Target capture (WES, custom panels) Complex gDNA (high quality) 10 ng - 1 μg

 WGS, target capture FFPE DNA ≥50 ng (quality dependent)

-WGS, target capture Cell-free/circulating tumor DNA ≥100 pg

 WGS Microbial DNA 1 ng - 1 μg

 WGS (PCR-free) High-quality DNA ≥50 ng (no SS) ≥200 ng (w/SS)

-ChIP-seq ChIP DNA ≥100 pg

-Target sequencing Short Amplicons ≥100 pg
+Targeted sequencing Long amplicons ≥1 ng

-RNA-seq cDNA ≥1 ng
+RNA-seq Full-length/unfragmented cDNA ≥1 ng

-\Reach out to Technical Support for possible workflow modifications when using this sample type.
+^{}Reach out to Technical Support for possible workflow modifications when using this sample type.

-\\SS = double-sided size selection; a requirement when performing WGS on patterned flow cells but may result in sample losses of 60 - 95%, irrespective of whether a bead- or gel-based technique is used.
-For PCR-free workflows; due to the inherent sample losses, performing double-sided size selection with inputs <200 ng is not recommended.
+^{}SS = double-sided size selection; a requirement when performing WGS on patterned flow cells but may result in sample losses of 60 - 95%, irrespective of whether a bead- or gel-based technique is used.
+For PCR-free workflows, due to the inherent sample losses, performing double-sided size selection with inputs <200 ng is not recommended.

 For best results, it is suggested that users do not exceed a maximum input of 500 ng when planning to use KAPA Universal Adapter & KAPA UDI Primer Mixes.
-When using incomplete, or truncated, adapters, a minimum number of amplification cycles (3) are required to complete adapter sequences for the next step in the process (target capture or sequencing).
+When using incomplete, or truncated adapters, in conjunction with indexed PCR primers, a minimum number of amplification cycles (3) are required to complete adapter sequences for the next step in the process (target capture or sequencing).
 With inputs >500 ng, there is a risk of overamplification when using a minimum of 3 amplification cycles.